 Manage your tasks from everywhere and anywhere

 Todoist is not just for those on Android.
 It's for anyone that needs a task manager across multiple platforms.
-There are also additional features such as natural language parsing, offline mode, and integrations with the likes of Slack, Google services, and more.
+Additional features include natural language parsing, offline mode, and integrations with Slack, Google services, and more.

 Being able to have your notes and tasks all in one place is extremely useful and helpful.
 As one would expect, you'll be able to set time and place reminders, along with checking off tasks as you knock them out.
 You can even color-code your tasks and notes to find what you're looking for with a glance.